MASTOPEXY (BREAST LIFT)

 Surgical Technique

-Breast lift or mastopexy uses the patient's own tissue to lift and reshape drooping breasts.
+Mastopexy uses the patient's own tissue to lift and reshape drooping breasts, repositioning the areola-nipple complex to a more youthful height.

 Surgical time is 2 to 4 hours; hospitalization is generally not required.